swiftlang/swift-evolution/proposals/0358-primary-associated-types-in-stdlib.md

    Associated types that don't support this tend to have a more complex / idiosyncratic role in their protocol, and often make poor choices for a primary associated type.

-   For example, `Numeric` has an associated type called `Magnitude` that does sometimes appear in same-type constraints.
+   For example, `Numeric` has an associated type called `Magnitude` that does sometimes appear in associated type constraints.
 However, its role seems too subtle and non-obvious to consider marking it as primary.
 The meaning of `Int` in `some Numeric<Int>` is unlikely to be clear to readers, even if they are deeply familiar with Swift's numeric protocol hierarchy.

 3. **Not every protocol needs primary associated types.** Don't feel obligated to add a primary associated type just because it is possible to do so.
-If you don't expect people will want to put same-type constraints on a type, there is little reason to mark it as a primary.
+If you don't expect people will want to constrain an associated type in practice, there is little reason to mark it as a primary.
 Similarly, if there are multiple possible choices that seem equally useful, it might be best not to select one.
 (See point 2 above.)

    For example, `ExpressibleByIntegerLiteral` is not expected to be mentioned in generic function declarations, so there is no reason to mark its sole associated type (`IntegerLiteral`) as the primary.